 Request higher selling limits

-Now that you know what you need to reduce selling restrictions, how can you request eBay to review them?
+Now that you know what you need to ease selling restrictions, how can you request eBay to review them?

 Usually, eBay automatically runs the first limit review after 90 days from the creation of the account.
-If sellers meet the criteria, eBay will get in contact with you by email, communicating your new selling limits.
+If a seller meet the criteria, eBay will get in contact with them by email, communicating their new selling limits.

 However, if you think you already had good performances before the effective 90-days-period, you can submit a manual request in two ways: